pagetelegram/benfordbench/README.md

 In addition to benford cruve comparisions for fraud analysis, this program can do error reporting if a certain user specified percent exceeds the prior user specified sampling chunck.
 Error reporting represents probable fraud/disorder of a sample chunk of (usually) 10,000 or more.
 The error log and chunks are logged to seperate files *.err and *.ben respectively.

-To compile you will need the FreeBasic Compiler for Linux.
+To compile you will need the FreeBasic Compiler (fbc) for Linux.
 Alternatively you can also use the Linux version of QB64 to compile.

+To compile after installing fbc, specify this way:

+fbc -lang qb benford.bas